syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> _Note: NullValue is displayed when AllowNullValue is set to ‘true’.
-NullValue takes higher priority than NullText._
+> Note: NullValue is displayed when AllowNullValue is set to ‘true’.
+NullValue takes higher priority than NullText.

 The following code example illustrates how to use GridDateTimeColumn.

 {% highlight xml %}

-[XAML]

 <syncfusion:GridDateTimeColumn AllowScrollingOnCircle="True"